JGAntunes/containernet/README.md

 #### `host.exec(cmd, [callback])`

-Execute a command and buffer the output and return it in the callback.
+Execute a docker exec command and return the stream in the callback.

 ## License